tmarsteel/js-dprng/algorithm.md

 ## Terminology / Notation

 All operations consider the values to be represented in Big-Endian encoding (that is: MSB to LSB).
-All integer litaraly are written in hexadecimal notation.
+Except the bit-lengths of data all integer litarals in this document are written in hexadecimal notation

 The following table denotes the bitwise operation notation used in this document.
-It is the same as used in many modern programming languages; you can skip this if you are familiar with the bitwise operations C-Like languages.
+It is the same as used in many modern programming languages; you can skip this if you are familiar with the bitwise and math operations of C-Like languages.

 | Notation   | Operation |
 | ---------: | :-------  |